syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 {% endhighlight %}
 {% highlight vb %}
 ''' <summary>
-''' Represents the class that used for drawing the spark line cell.
+''' Represents a class used for drawing the sparkline cell.
 ''' </summary>
 Public Class GridSparklineCellRenderer
 	Inherits GridCellRendererBase